LastCallMedia/Drupal-Scaffold/docs/tools/composer.md

 Composer
 ========

 We recommend using [Composer](https://getcomposer.org) to manage all third party PHP code dependencies, include contributed Drupal modules and themes.
+Composer comes pre-installed in the `drupal` container.

 Installing a new Module/Theme/Library
 -------------------------------------